JustinTheGreat/PDF_To_JSON/README.md

 4. **Handle multi-page content**: Use the (+1) suffix for content that spans pages
 5. **Forced keywords**: Use when a PDF has inconsistent formatting
 6. **Line break handling**: Use when text layout affects parsing
+7. **Two-pass approach**: When you need to apply different parameters based on document content

 ## Debugging Extraction Issues